mirror/dd-wrt/src/router/rsync/rsync.1.md

     shell _COMMAND_ will be used to run an rsync daemon on the remote host, and all data will be transmitted through that remote shell connection, rather than through a direct socket connection to a running rsync daemon on the remote host.
-See the section "USING RSYNC-DAEMON FEATURES VIA A REMOTE-SHELL CONNECTION" above.
+See the [USING RSYNC-DAEMON FEATURES VIA A REMOTE-SHELL CONNECTION](#) section above.

-    Beginning with rsync 3.2.0, the RSYNC_PORT environment variable will be set when a daemon connection is being made via a remote-shell connection.
-It is set to 0 if the default daemon port is being assumed, or it is set to the value of the rsync port that was specified via either the `--port` option or a non-empty port value in an rsync:// URL.
+    Beginning with rsync 3.2.0, the [`RSYNC_PORT`](#) environment variable will be set when a daemon connection is being made via a remote-shell connection.
+It is set to 0 if the default daemon port is being assumed, or it is set to the value of the rsync port that was specified via either the [`--port`](#opt) option or a non-empty port value in an `rsync://` URL.
     This allows the script to discern if a non-default port is being requested, allowing for things such as an SSL or stunnel helper script to connect to a default or alternate port.

     Command-line arguments are permitted in COMMAND provided that COMMAND is presented to rsync as a single argument.
 You must use spaces (not tabs or